gkvong/YouTube-Downloader/README.md

 ```
 python check.py
 ```
-*check.py* takes links in the *checker.txt** file and outputs the links that don't have corresponding mp3 files in the *Downloads* folder.
+*check.py* takes links in *checker.txt** and outputs the links that don't have corresponding mp3 files in the *Downloads* folder.
 A sample *checker.txt* file is also included.

 ## License
 [MIT License](LICENSE)